Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

 where $\Rd(u) = \max_{v\in \mathcal{V}} R_{uv}$ is the diameter of node $u$, \textit{i.e.}, the maximum $R_{uv}$ from $u$ to any other node in the graph. $\Rd(S_i)$ gives an indication of the information flow gap between the group $S_i$ and the rest of the network~\citep{fish2019gaps}.
 Therefore, the larger the $\Rd(S_i)$, the lower the social capital of group $S_i$.

 \paragraph{\textbf{3.
-Group Control}} The aforementioned concepts measure the amount of information flow in a group of nodes in the graph.
-Another relevant variable to assess is the criticality of a node for the diffusion of information in the graph, which in the literature has been measured as betweenness~\citep{freeman1977betweenness}, redundancy~\citep{borgatti1998network} or effective size~\citep{burt2004}.
+Group Control}} The aforementioned concepts measure the amount of information flow through a group of nodes in the graph.
+Another relevant variable to assess is the \textit{criticality} of a node for the diffusion of information in the graph, which in the literature has been measured as betweenness~\citep{freeman1977betweenness}, redundancy~\citep{borgatti1998network} or effective size~\citep{burt2004}.
 Nodes with high levels of control serve as important connectors in the network, facilitating the flow of information and enabling communication between otherwise disconnected groups of nodes~\citep{burt2004}.

-The control of a node can be computed by restricting the summation of a node's total effective resistance to the nodes that are directly linked to it (\textit{i.e.}, its direct neighbors).
+The control of a node can be computed by restricting the summation of a node's total effective resistance to its direct neighbors.
 Thus, it is expressed as $\Bt(u) = \sum_{v \in \mathcal{N}(u)} R_{uv}$, where $\mathcal{N}(u) = \{v: (u,v)\in \mathcal{E}\}$ are the neighbors of $u$.
 The larger the $\Bt(u)$, the more control a node has in the network's information flow and hence the larger its social capital.
-The node control of a node is bounded by $1\leq\Bt(u)\leq d_u$, being $d_u$ the number of neighbors of node $u$ (see \cref{app:thm:nodecontrolbounds}). $\Bt(u)$ is theoretically related to the current-flow betweenness~\citep{brandes2005centrality,tizghadam2009graph, tizghadam2010betres,newman2005measure}, the node's information bottleneck~\citep{arnaiz2022diffwire}, and the curvature of the node~\citep{devriendt2022discrete, topping2022understanding}.
+The node control of a node is bounded by $1\leq\Bt(u)\leq d_u$, being $d_u$ the number of neighbors of node $u$ (see Theorem~\ref{app:thm:nodecontrolbounds}). $\Bt(u)$ is theoretically related to the current-flow betweenness~\citep{newman2005measure}, the node's information bottleneck~\citep{arnaiz2022diffwire}, and the curvature of the node~\citep{devriendt2022discrete}.

 We define the group control or group betweenness $\Bt(S_i)$ as the average of the controls of all the nodes in $S_i$, \emph{i.e.}: